 The next coats use the same recipe, but with slightly less water.
-You may need more Glaze and Colorantic Chalk Paint depending on the type of fiber.
+You may need more Glaze and Colorantic Chalk based Paint depending on the type of fibre.
 The amount of Glaze and Chalk-Based Paint needed varies from fabric to fabric.

-The fabric should be moistened with water using a fine mist spray bottle before applying the second coat.
+Moist the fabric should with water using a fine mist spray bottle before applying the second coat.

-If you are going from a dark to a lighter colour fabric, 4 to 5 coats may be needed.
-The number of coats may be reduced if going from a light to a darker colour.
-These steps will need to be repeated 2 to 4 times depending on the project.
+If you are going from a dark to lighter colour fabric, you may need 4 to 5 coats.
+The number of coats may reduce if going from a light to a darker colour.
+These steps will repeat 2 to 4 times depending on the project.